-The meaning of Betsy Devos' ridiculous grizzlies and guns answer
+The meaning of Betsy DeVos' grizzlies and guns answer

 If Devos had made such an admission, it may well have forced the gun lobby and its opponents in the GOP into conversation, and allowed Americans the opportunity to really consider where and when guns are appropriate in shared public spaces.
 The gun lobby does not want that debate: it cuts into its bottom line and potentially weakens its enormous influence.

 But it is what the rest of us deserve.
-In a saner country -- a saner political environment -- answers like the one Devos gave in refusing to say that schools may be an appropriate place to draw the line on the "guns everywhere" position would be disqualifying.
+In a saner country -- a saner political environment -- answers like the one DeVos gave in refusing to say that schools may be an appropriate place to draw the line on the "guns everywhere" position would be disqualifying.

 Instead, nearly all of the GOP dutifully toes the line on guns, even as gun violence cuts short the lives of thousands of innocent Americans.
 The NRA and its deputies in the political sphere promote a pervasive culture of fear and a sense that each of us need to be ready to shoot when we suspect potential violence from outsiders.
 Conveniently, the gun lobby has just the answer.